dimsemenov/Magnific-Popup/website/documentation.md

   type: 'image'

   // You may add options here, they're exactly the same as for $.fn.magnificPopup call
+  // Learn more about it in Initializing Popup section
   // Note that some settings that rely on click event (like disableOn or midClick) will not work here });